1. Never talk with Strangers

 Flavius Josephus

 Flavius Josephus (57-100) was a Jewish general and historian, born in Jerusalem, he's the author of The Jewish War and Antiquities of the Jews.
-Incidentally, Berlioz is mistaken when he says that "the brilliantly educated" Flavius "never said a word about the existence of Jesus", because Christ is indeed mentioned in the latter work.
+Incidentally, Berlioz is mistaken when he says that «the brilliantly educated Flavius never said a word about the existence of Jesus», because Christ is indeed mentioned in the latter work.

 Tacitus's [famous] Annals

-Annals is a work of the Roman historian Cornelius Tacitus (55-120), covering the years 14 to 66.
-He also wrote History which covered the years 69-70, The Annals are not completely saved except for the years 14-37 [Tiberius] and 47-66 [Claudius en Nero].
-Modern scholarship rejects the opinion that the passage Berlioz refers to here is "a later spurious interpolation".
+Annals is a work on the history of the Roman Empire during the first century by the Roman historian Cornelius Tacitus (55-120), covering the years 14 to 66.
+He also wrote the book History, which covered the years 69-70, The Annals are not completely saved, except for the years 14-37 (the reign of Emperor Tiberius) and 47-66 (Claudius and Nero).
+Tacitus referred in one page to Jesus Christ, his execution by Pontius Pilate and the existence of early Christians in Rome.

 Next page of Annotations chapter 1